marcoonroad/shared-secret/README.md

 end;;
 ```

-### API for version 0.2
+## API for version 0.2

 There is no break of compatibility with the previous API.
 This current
-API provides 2 additional modules in the namespace of `SharedSecret`,
+API provides 2 additional modules in the namespace of `Shared_secret`,
 called `Token` and `Box`.
 They are inspired on the Sealing Pairs
 mechanisms of the [Object Capability Model](http://http://erights.org/elib/capability/ode/ode-capabilities.html).
 The historical origins of
 these pairs can be found at [Morris73](#morris-73), though.